 - click Add All Values button

-We only want to add to show some point locations on the map (Lookout, Water Tower, Picnic Shelter, and Marker Post).
-You will need to remove the rest of point lcoations from the map.
+We only want to add to show some point locations on the map (Lookout, Water Tower and Picnic Shelter).
+You will need to remove the rest of point locations from the map.

 - Highlight Bridge and click the Remove button.
 Similarly remove the others

 - Looking for more symbols?
 In the Symbol Selector, click the Style Reference button and activate any checkmark to add additional symbol sets .

 - Choose an appropriate symbols for each point location

 - Zoom to your reference scale, and pan around the map to evaluate the size of your point symbols.

 - Save your changes.
 Main Menu –> File –>Save, or click the Save button.

 3. Labeling Features

 Labeling can be done in both view modes: Data View and Layout View